 ”.

 17 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
 27 was in force.
-This does not have effect of repealing the Agriculture and Related Resources Protection Act 1976.
+This does not have the effect of repealing the Agriculture and Related Resources Protection Act 1976.
 This Act will be repealed upon publication of a proclamation made under s.
 27 of the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007.
 It reads as follows:

 Division 6 — Agriculture and Related Resources Protection Act 1976